toma681/catsInSky/assumptions.md

     The existing data from the Cats in the Sky Company API's should not be automatically inserted into the Database by this API.
 Instead, a python script is bundled.
 When run, this script will populate the database.
+## 7. No Duplicate Cats Or Veges
+    It was assumed that the Database should not hold duplicate Cats/Veges.
+This is because dupes would be identical in terms of their matching recipe.
+Thus, the API rejects calls that add duplicate Cats/Veges.